becastil/data-prototype/docs/STRUCTURE.md

 - Documentation is consolidated under `docs/` and removed from the project root to reduce noise.
 Research/ideation artifacts are preserved in `docs/research` and `docs/ideas`.
 - We deliberately keep `app/` at the repository root to avoid a disruptive move to `src/`.
 This makes the restructure non-breaking and compatible with existing Next.js configuration.

+### Wrapper-based Restructure (Non-breaking)

+To avoid breaking imports while clarifying structure, we introduced thin wrapper files under `app/components/{loaders,data,accessibility}` that re-export existing components.
+This enables developers to adopt conventional paths like `@components/data/FinancialDataTable` incrementally, without relocating original implementations in a single PR.

+Examples:
+- `@components/loaders/CSVLoader` → re-exports `app/components/CSVLoader`
+- `@components/data/EnterpriseDataExport` → re-exports `app/components/EnterpriseDataExport`
+- `@components/accessibility/AccessibilityEnhancements` → re-exports named helpers

+When convenient, the underlying implementations can be moved into these folders with no external churn, since imports already point to the wrapper locations.

+### Wrapper-based Restructure (Non-breaking)

+To avoid breaking imports while clarifying structure, we introduced thin wrapper files under `app/components/{loaders,data,accessibility}` that re-export existing components.
+This enables developers to adopt conventional paths like `@components/data/FinancialDataTable` incrementally, without relocating original implementations in a single PR.

+Examples:
+- `@components/loaders/CSVLoader` → re-exports `app/components/CSVLoader`
+- `@components/data/EnterpriseDataExport` → re-exports `app/components/EnterpriseDataExport`
+- `@components/accessibility/AccessibilityEnhancements` → re-exports named helpers

+When convenient, the underlying implementations can be moved into these folders with no external churn, since imports already point to the wrapper locations.